 Work-Study and Student Employment:

 Mizzou Law employs students through part-time jobs.
 Many are funded through the Federal Work Study Program.
 All positions are located in the law school and student employees receive regular biweekly paychecks.
-For more information about student employment, visit the law school’s student employment page.
+To apply, visit the law school’s student employment page.

 The Mizzou Law Financial Aid Timeline: Apply, Review, and Accept